 “What are your strengths and weaknesses?
 If you have a large number of followers, but you’re not getting the social media engagement you’d like, your focus would be generating more activity.

 Maybe you’ve joined several Facebook groups but haven’t been active in them.
 In that case, your goals could center around being more efficient with Facebook groups.

-Taking stock of your current position or performing a social media audit will allow you to look back at what you’ve accomplished and help you set goals to get better results.”
+Taking stock of your current position or performing a social media audit will allow you to look back at what you’ve accomplished and helped you set goals to get better results.”

-Below are goals my team and I set for a recent campaign.
+Below are the goals my team and I set for a recent campaign.
 What’s the saying?
-Go big or go home! 😀
+Go big or go home! ?

-- Acquire 500 new customers within first 90 days.
+- Acquire 500 new customers within the first 90 days.

 And here’s the current outcome – 2 weeks in.
 Well on our way…

 Now that you know what you’re trying to achieve, it’s time to get smart about implementation.